 2. Try a Jetlag Diet

-In this you alternate between days of ‘fasting’ and ‘feasting’ for four days before your trip.
+In this, you alternate between ‘fasting’ and ‘feasting’ days for four days before your trip.

-On fast days you eat just 800 calories of healthy, low calorie meals.
-On Feast Days you eat high protein breakfasts and lunches – think meat, fish, eggs or dairy with salads or vegetables and then a high carb dinner – think pasta and veggies.
+On Fast Days, you eat just 800 calories of healthy, low-calorie meals.
+On Feast Days you eat high-protein breakfasts and lunches – think meat, fish, eggs, or dairy with salads or vegetables and then a high-carb dinner – think pasta and veggies – or a bowl of ramen if you’re getting in the mood for Japan!.

-There’s a few other rules to do with the timing of caffeine that you’ll find explained here, but when the diet was used to troops being deployed overseas it was said to help them adjust faster.
+There are a few other rules to do with the timing of caffeine that you’ll find explained here, but when the diet was used for troops being deployed overseas it was said to help them adjust faster.

 3. Switch to Local Time on the Plane

-As soon as you get on the plane, try and adjust your watch – and habits to local time.
+As soon as you get on the plane, adjust your watch – and, if possible, your sleep-wake habits to local time.

 Try and sleep if you should be asleep and stay awake if you should be awake.